dockersamples/global-2018-hol/README.md

 If that doesn't apply to you, you may be interested in the labs available through the [Play with Docker Classroom](https://training.play-with-docker.com) or the [Play with Kubernetes Classroom](https://training.play-with-kubernetes.com/).

+> Note you may need to open in a private or incognito session, or disable all extensions to use the Play with Docker interface.
+It is also possible that some corporate proxies and firewalls will make Play with Docker difficult to use.

 There are three main components to the Play With Docker (PWD) interface.

 ### 1. Console Access